pineapple-exe/iths-web-lab1/README.md

-A highly responsive webpage in the making, for a fictive organisation.
+A highly responsive web page in the making, for a fictive organisation.